paulbutcher/ScalaMock/new_homepage_src/_user_guide/061_sharing_scalatest.md

 ## Fixture contexts

-You can also run each test case in separate fixture context.
-Fixture contexts can be extended and combined and since each test case uses different instance of fixture context test cases do not interfere with each other while they can have shared mocks and expectations.
+You can also run each test case in a separate fixture context.
+Fixture contexts can be extended and combined and, since each test case uses a different instance of the fixture context, test cases do not interfere with each other while they can have shared mocks and expectations.

 ```scala